2023 NetSuite Integration Guide

 For example, let’s say you recently onboarded NetSuite, but are also using Shopify for eCommerce orders and data management.

-Because these are two separate programs, the data will remain in its respective platform: eCommerce data stays in Shopify, and any business tasks performed in NetSuite stay there.
+Because these are two separate programs, the data will remain in its respective platform: meaning eCommerce data stays in Shopify, and any business tasks performed in NetSuite stay in NetSuite.
 With data silos like these, pulling reports can be difficult and time-consuming.
 You would either have to keep all of the data separate or have employees manually pull Shopify data to NetSuite.

 Pros of NetSuite Integration